-Now you might be wondering, what exactly is a craft brewery?
-A craft brewery is defined by the Colorado-based Brewers Association as a brewery that: distributes no more than 6 million barrels of beer a year; has less than 25% ownership by a non-craft brewery (like Anheuser-Busch InBev); and whose majority output consists of “beers whose flavor derives from traditional or innovative brewing ingredients and their fermentation”.
+Now you might wonder, what exactly is a craft brewery?
+A craft brewery is defined by the Colorado-based Brewers Association as a brewery that: distributes only 6 million barrels of beer a year; has less than 25% ownership by a non-craft brewery (like Anheuser-Busch InBev); and whose majority output comprises “beers whose flavor derives from traditional or innovative brewing ingredients and their fermentation”.

-Situated in a welcoming, dimly-lit building, Historians Ale House is the perfect place for dinner and drinks.
-The setting was exactly what I was looking for in Denver, wooden floors, exposed brick walls, high-ceilings filled with lively discussion, and most importantly a wide selection of Colorado craft beers.
-The locally-sourced and superbly prepared food, is also a great reason to visit.
+Situated in a welcoming, dimly lit building, Historians Ale House is the perfect place for dinner and drinks.
+The setting was exactly what I was looking for in Denver, wooden floors, exposed brick walls, high-ceilings filled with lively discussion, and a wide selection of Colorado craft beers.
+The locally sourced and superbly prepared food is also a great reason to visit.
 My mouth-watering Southwestern burger and fries were uniquely presented, wrapped in butcher paper and tied neatly with a string.
 I ordered a City Star Red Nectar Red IPA of Berthoud, Colorado and the Denver Beer Company Incredible Pedal IPA to accompany my burger.

 New Belgium Brewing Company

 Fort Collins, located a little over an hour north of Denver, is home to several craft beer breweries, one of which is New Belgium.
-The brewery offers tours, that must be scheduled months in advance due to their popularity.
-We had an amazing flight of their lesser known beers, such as the Orange Creamsicle Ale, that was light and of course had a hint of an orange creamsicle and Blackberry Barley Wine, which if you have ever had barley wine has a distinctive hoppiness to it, with a dose of blackberry.
+The brewery offers tours that must be scheduled months in advance because of their popularity.
+We had an amazing flight of their lesser known beers, such as the Orange Creamsicle Ale, that was light and had a hint of an orange creamsicle and Blackberry Barley Wine, which if you have ever had barley wine has a distinctive hoppiness to it, with a dose of blackberry.
 Our selection came at the recommendation of the friendly and knowledgeable bartender.
-New Belgium is 100% employee owned and is well worth a visit.
+New Belgium is 100% employee-owned and is well worth a visit.

 Also of note is the food cart outside, called The Tramp About.
-I had the most delicious and satisfying Cubano sandwich with a side of black beans and Carrie had an order of pulled pork tacos, that she raved about for days afterwards.
+I had the most delicious and satisfying Cubano sandwich with a side of black beans and Carrie had an order of pulled pork tacos that she raved about for days afterward.
 They were so good in fact that our friends who live in Denver drove to New Belgium a few weeks later for more.